0203 389 6076

 Follow up appointments

-All patients (male or female) will need to attend for a follow up appointment after the first month.
+The MHRA has stated that all patients (male or female) will need to attend for a follow up appointment after the first month.
 Males and females with no reproductive potential or falling into MHRA Groups A and B can then attend every 12 weeks.
 Females falling into group C will need to attend every 4 weeks.
+Prescriptions for isotretinoin can be for no longer than 12 weeks.

 Summary